 Although we grew up in the food wonderland that is New York City, we don’t recall seeing a blondie or a butterscotch brownie until the mid 1970s or early 1980s.

 Then, some time around then, an artisan bakery whose name, alas, we can’t remember (and is no longer in business) began selling packaged blondies, brownies, chocolate chip cookies and other baked beauties in small grocery stores and delis.
-The line was superior to anything else being sold—and they introduced the New York we knew to blondies.
+The line was superior to anything else being sold—and we believe that they introduced New York to blondies on a commercial scale.

 If you’re that bakery and are reading this, tell us your name…and thanks for the memories!